mme/find-the-bug/README.md

 turbo run dev
 ```

+Wait for this to finish compiling.

-In the other terminal (keep this process running):
+Then, in aother terminal (keep this process running too):

 ```
 cd CopilotKit/CopilotKit/examples/next-openai